arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 in the cluster.
 Possible values are:

-- `MMFiles` To use the MMfiles storage engine.
+- `MMFiles` To use the MMFiles storage engine.
 - `RocksDB` (default) To use the RocksDB storage engine.

 This setting cannot be changed after the cluster has been created.